🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-🏦 Ease of Opening Bank Account + 3.9 -- 15 Opening a bank account as a foreigner is bureaucratic and often requires residency documents, with strict compliance checks causing delays.
+🏦 Ease of Opening Bank Account + 4.4 -- 15 Opening a bank account can be bureaucratic and time-consuming for foreigners, often requiring multiple documents and a local address, but is feasible with patience.

 🌍 DIGITAL NOMAD COMMUNITY